ABOUT THIS BOOK

 Visit theinfluencebook.com for more information.

 Accepting pre-orders starting in January 2020.
-The book will be released on March 15, 2020 and will begin shipping shortly thereafter.
+The book will be released in April 2020 and will begin shipping shortly thereafter.
+The official launch will take place on June 1.
 For volume pricing, please reach out to firstname.lastname@example.org.

 - 20 experts sharing countless insights

 - 188 pages, 8x8 format